RenovoSolutions/TypeScript-Angular-Components/angular2Migration.md

 ComponentValidator - Done
 ContentProvider
 Dialog - Obsolete? - Dialogs will probably be handled through the component now
-DocumentWrapper - In Progress (Jamie)
+DocumentWrapper - Done
 Form - Done
 Jquery - Hopefully not really needed
 ParentChild - Obsolete - this is very angular 1 specific.
 May be needed during the upgrade, but we'll just upgrade it if needed
 Promise
 TemplateLoader - Obsolete - this is used for the generic container
-WindowWrapper - In Progress (Jamie)
+WindowWrapper - Done